schmalliso/symmetrical-spork/test/sample-item.rst

 .. important:: This heading is important.

-   Have you drunk enough water today?
+   Have you drunk enough water today, |name|?

 |block|